tributech-solutions/tributech-docs/docs/general/terminology.md

 >**Important Note:** A DataSpace Hub is not on the route of the traffic of data exchange and even a man-in-the-middle-attack would fail because >the DataSpace Hub has no private-key material of DataSpace Nodes or Agents.

-## DataSpace Ecosystem or Network
+## DataSpace Ecosystem

-A **DataSpace Ecosystem or Network** consists of a single DataSpace Hub and associated DataSpace Nodes that are participating in this ecosystem.
+A **DataSpace Ecosystem** consists of a single DataSpace Hub and associated DataSpace Nodes that are participating in this ecosystem.

 An ecosystem can represent, for example, a value chain in which customers, suppliers and manufacturers use the DataSpace Kit in order to exchange and verify different kinds of data streams to optimize their supply chain processes.